Learning Trajectories Approach to Help All Students Progress in Math

 Use the Learning Trajectories Handouts, or scripted trajectories, to plan how you will assess your student.
 Watch the video to hear more about how the handouts are meant to be used.

 - Avoid using the age equivalents noted on the trajectories when interpreting and reporting progress.
 Because learners progress at different rates, age equivalents are not needed and can cause confusion, frustration, or embarrassment.

 - Be flexible when establishing a basal and a ceiling.
 As much as possible, start at the beginning of the trajectory and ask questions even after the student may begin answering consecutive items incorrectly.
 Often, students are able to demonstrate understanding of items all over the trajectory, which would go unnoticed with a more traditional ceiling.

 - Ask enough questions to get the two key pieces of information.
 Overwhelmingly, when educators use this trajectory they learn two important things:

-- Educators learn that students understand more math than the educators thought they did.
+- Learners understand more math than the educators thought they did.

-- Educators learn that students do not know math that the educators assumed the students knew, which helps explain difficulties with instruction and learning.
+- Learners do not know math that the educators assumed the students knew, which helps explain difficulties with instruction and learning.

 Step 3: Plan for Instruction

 After you have assessed your learner, visit Doug Clements and Julie Sarama’s website LearningTrajectories.org to plan for instruction.
-There is no cost to use the resources, but you will need to set up an account and create a class to access them.
+There is no cost to use the resources, but you will need to set up an account to access them.

 The complete set of trajectories, along with instructional activities matched to developmental levels within those trajectories, are located at the website.